aardappel/lobster/lobster/docs/source/language_reference.md

 All return statements for any function must all return the same number of return values.

-When `m` returns multiple values, they get assigned to each variable in turn (if there was only 1 return value in this example, they would all receive the same value).
+When `m` returns multiple values, they get assigned to each variable in turn.
 If there are more return values than there are variables, additionally values are thrown away, and if there are more variables than there are return values, this is an error.